-- Therapeutic Services Coordinators, OCOK Director of Care Management, OCOK Director of Therapeutic Services and Intake representative will meet at least once a month to review the children who meet initial placement criteria to identify and prioritize potential PHBC placements. - 2.
-Emergency PHBC placements will be referred by the OCOK Intake and staffed with the OCOK Care Management Director and OCOK Director of Therapeutic Services. - 3.
-CPA Providers will notify the PHBC mailbox once a new home is licensed.
-A PHBC Status Report will be sent each Friday to the PHBC mailbox.
-This will be reviewed by the OCOK Director of Therapeutic Services or designee each week. - 4.
-A PHBC Matching Staffing will be coordinated by the OCOK Therapeutic Services Coordinator with the CPA(s) and OCOK.
-The OCOK Therapeutic Services Coordinator will gather information for the child to be shared at the staffing and determine who else should be invited to the staffing that is involved in the child's case.
+- Therapeutic Services Coordinators and the OCOK Director of Therapeutic Services will meet at least once a month to review the children who meet initial placement criteria to identify and prioritize potential PHBC placements. - 2.
+Emergency PHBC placements will be referred by the OCOK Intake and staffed with the Director of Therapeutic Services. - 3.
+Child Placing Agency (CPA) Providers will notify the designated OCOK Therapeutic Services Coordinator or Director of Therapeutic services once a new home is licensed.
+The OCOK Therapeutic Services Coordinator maintains an ongoing list of PHBC openings. - 4.
+A PHBC Matching Staffing will be coordinated by the OCOK Therapeutic Services Coordinator with the CPAs and OCOK.
+The OCOK Therapeutic Services Coordinator will gather information for the child to be shared at the staffing and determine who else should be invited to the staffing that is involved in the child's case. - 5.
+Once placement is approved, the OCOK Therapeutic Services Coordinator or Therapeutic Services Director will notify the Intake Department and the CPA of approval.
+The OCOK Intake

-- 5. Once placement is approved, the OCOK Therapeutic Services Director will notify the Intake Department and the CPA of approval.
-The Intake Department will coordinate the placement per the Operations Manual for the general intake process. - 6.
-A Pre-placement Staffing will then be scheduled by the OCOK Therapeutic Services Coordinator with the Treatment Team, including OCOK Intake staff to coordinate pre-placement visits and other placement details. - 7.
-The CPA's will still be required to enter their families in CareMatch upon verification and update their preferences.
+- Department will coordinate the placement per the OCOK Operations Manual for the general intake process. - 6.
+A Pre-placement Staffing will then be scheduled by the OCOK Therapeutic Services Coordinator with the Treatment Team, including OCOK Intake staff to coordinate pre-placement visits and other placement details and treatment planning, to include diagnosis, initial goal (first 30 days) setting, and discussion of potential wrap and treatment needs to facilitate adjustment of the child into the home. - 7.
+The CPAs will still be required to enter their families in CareMatch upon verification and update their preferences.

-Responsibilities of OCOK Care Coordination in PHBC Cases
+Responsibilities of OCOK Care Coordination in PHBC Cases and Service Planning

-- 1. The OCOK Therapeutic Services Director or their designee will attend all Treatment Team Meetings for PBHC placements.
+The OCOK Therapeutic Services Coordinator or Therapeutic Services Director or their designee will attend all wraparound and service plan meetings for PBHC placements and ensure that the Provider is coordinating and ensuring that all therapeutic, treatment, rehabilitative, and supportive services are provided.
 The OCOK Therapeutic Services team's focus during the meetings is to monitor the Permanency and Discharge Plan, and to ensure that quality services are being provided as agreed upon.
 Service Plan Meetings will be conducted within 30 days of placement and then reviewed at least every 90 days thereafter.
-All service planning, notification, coordination, etc. must be conducted as outlined in Section 6.01 for all PHBC clients.
-The role of OCOK Therapeutic Services will be to provide oversight to the program at the individual child's level and ensure that permanency efforts are directed throughout the case. - 2.
-The assigned OCOK Therapeutic Services Coordinator will be responsible for documenting the PHBC Treatment Team Staffing. - 3.
-The assigned OCOK Therapeutic Services Coordinator will be responsible for keeping a list of contact information for all Treatment Team Members, including the on-call crisis number for the agency and make available to the team. - 4.
-The assigned OCOK Therapeutic Services Coordinator will schedule additional staffing as needed regarding crisis situations, Serious Incident Reports or other concerns. - 5.
-The assigned OCOK Therapeutic Services Coordinator will communicate any concerns regarding PHBC homes to the Provider's OCOK Quality and Contracts Specialist and the OCOK Community Relations Coordinator.
+Network Providers with PHBC homes will conduct weekly meetings to address issues and monthly reviews to address progress.
+All other service planning activities (notification, coordination, etc.) must be conducted as outlined in Section 6.01 for all PHBC clients.
+The role of OCOK Therapeutic Services will be to provide oversight to the program at the individual child's level and ensure that permanency efforts are directed throughout the case.
+The PHBC Provider will ensure that Service Plans contain the following: